JustAkrab/Autodine/README.md

-## AutoDine Backend
+## Autodine Backend

-This is the backend of **AutoDine**, a chatbot-based food ordering system that processes customer orders by checking item feasibility and placing orders.
-The backend is built using **Flask** and provides endpoints for checking inventory, placing orders, and retrieving order history.
+This is the backend of **Autodine**, a chatbot-based food ordering system that processes customer orders by checking item feasibility and placing orders.
+The backend is built using **Django** and provides endpoints for checking inventory, placing orders, and retrieving order history.

 ### Table of Contents